-An example of the use of the expression: « Quand je l’ai vue pour la première fois, je n’ai pas eu de doute sur mes sentiments, ça a été un coup de foudre instantané. » (“When I saw her for the first time, I had no doubt about my feelings, it was instant love at first sight.”)
+An example of expression in use: « Quand je l’ai vue pour la première fois, je n’ai pas eu de doute sur mes sentiments, ça a été un coup de foudre instantané. » (“When I saw her for the first time, I had no doubt about my feelings, it was instant love at first sight.”)

 By the way, the romantic movie “Notting Hill” is called “Coup de foudre à Notting Hill” in French.

 Is it “love at first sight”, or do you have an “artichoke’s heart”?
 Perhaps you are like this vegetable: this expression evokes the comparison between the heart of the plant (the artichoke) and the human heart.
 The artichoke is famous for the way it is eaten, you detach its leaves.
 So the person with an artichoke heart detaches the leaves from his/her heart quite easily.

 You can use this expression to refer to someone who falls easily and often in love.

 Meaning, “to be a blue flower”.
 Another expression with a vegetal, which means “to be sentimental”.
 In the language of flowers, pale blue expresses an unspoken tenderness, discreet and ideal, but also sometimes a little naive.

 Blue is also a colour widely used in French expressions: